QOGE/SAOGEN/files/SIP-2.0.md

 SAOGEN's internal ecosystem is the primary jurisdiction for SIP governance.
 External legal environments — patents, copyright, corporate IP law — are interfaces to be navigated as needed, not frameworks that define SAOGEN's internal ceiling.
 Where external law conflicts with internal governance, SAOGEN adapts its external interface while preserving internal integrity.

 **2.5 Autonomy as Earned Capability**
 Full autonomy — particularly at the SAS layer — is a destination reached by building trustworthy systems, not a starting assumption.
-The governance structures, attribution records, and validation protocols of SIP-C are the trust infrastructure that makes expanding autonomy defensible.
+The governance structures, attribution records, and validation protocols of SIP-2.0 are the trust infrastructure that makes expanding autonomy defensible.
 Autonomy is earned by ecosystems, not granted to technologies.

 **2.6 Minimum Viable Disclosure**
 Every public disclosure is a deliberate governance act.
 SAOGEN reveals the minimum necessary to achieve a legitimate purpose — attracting contributors, establishing prior art, building community trust — and no more.